Curriculum

 As an OSU Ecampus student, you can add a minor to your bachelor's degree program.
 OSU offers a diverse selection of minors online.
 For example, combine environmental economics and a business minor or environmental economics plus an anthropology minor to create an even more powerful résumé fit for today's job market.

 Notice: Oregon State University students may now take part in internships anywhere in the United States.
-Read more about Ecampus’ authorization to operate in your state.
+Read more about Ecampus’ authorization and compliance.